- UCAS course code

 The aim of this course is to understand and evaluate the importance of sex and gender as relevant categories in politics, whether and how they give rise to inequalities and disadvantages, and what should be done about it.
 In so doing, we shall also ask how certain areas of life, which are traditionally considered to be entirely private and thus lying beyond the realm of political concern (such as family life) might also have important political ramifications.
 We shall address these questions mainly from a normative perspective.
 We shall ask what, if anything, is wrong about gender representations and relations in our society and what, if anything at all, should be done about it.

 The course will be structured along two main parts.
 In the first we shall address conceptual and theoretical issues concerning sexual and gender differences.
 In doing so, we shall look at some prominent feminist perspectives as well at as theories of differences between genders and their implications – such as liberal and radical feminism, intersectionality, standpoint theory, and theories of gender identity.
 In the second part we shall look at particularly salient policy issues which concern the relationships between genders, and ask which moral and political concerns they may raise on the basis of the theoretical perspectives we have studied – such as family and work policy, prostitution, and pornography.
-At the end of the course, students will both be familiar with a range of the most prominent approaches in feminist theorizing, and be able to apply their insights in appraising policies and institutional proposals.

 By the end of the course, students will be able to employ a rigorous theoretical approach to critically evaluate the main arguments regarding the significance of gender, sex, and sexuality; use analytic reasoning to draw their own conclusions about how contemporary liberal democracies should respond to the significance of gender, sex, and sexuality; discuss political movements, policies, and claims in terms of their underlying theoretical assumptions.